Edana87/ec2-remediation-system/README.md

 ## 👩‍💻 **Edana's Role**

-As a **ServiceNow Administrator and Jr Developer** on Netflix’s IT Infrastructure team, you were tasked with architecting a scalable, integrated solution that closes the gap between AWS monitoring and ServiceNow incident management.
+As a **ServiceNow Administrator and Jr Developer** on Netflix’s IT Infrastructure team, she was tasked with architecting a scalable, integrated solution that closes the gap between AWS monitoring and ServiceNow incident management.

 ---